 What should I expect from a Stage One response?

-In instances where a complaint covers more than one area of the University (eg because its location is not clear cut or because it covers more than one faculty/service), the person first receiving the complaint will ensure that responsibility for investigation and response is quickly agreed, and will liaise with a third party if necessary to determine this.
+In instances where a complaint covers more than one area of the University (e.g. because its location is not clear cut or because it covers more than one college/service), the person first receiving the complaint will ensure that responsibility for investigation and response is agreed, and will liaise with a third party if necessary to determine this.

-The response should normally be in writing; even if the original complaint was raised orally.
+The response should normally be in writing; even if the original complaint was raised verbally.
 The response will include information on the steps to be taken if the complainant remains dissatisfied.